 The policy of the Trustees remains at maintaining cash reserves within the accounts of between £100,000 and £150,000.
-Trustees and SLT are working towards rebuilding the reserves after the COVID 19 pandemic.
-Unrestricted reserves, that is reserves not represented by fixed assets or designated and restricted funds, which are used for specific reasons, amounted to -£54,364 at the end of the period under review an improvement on previous year (2020: £-204,490).
+Trustees and SLT continue to work towards rebuilding the reserves after the pandemic.
+Unrestricted reserves, that is reserves not represented by fixed assets or designated and restricted funds, which are used for specific reasons, amounted to -£111,377 (2021: £-54,364).